-If you’ve been brought up in the last few decades, it’s fair to say that you’ve probably heard lots of scary stories about marijuana.
+If you’ve been brought up in the last few decades, it’s fair to say that you’ve probably heard lots of scary stories about cannabis.
 According to several different sources, it has destroyed families, ruined careers, led to crippling addictions, and is a gateway to hugely harmful substances.

-With researchers and individuals revaluating their position on marijuana, it is now time to ask whether this drug really is as harmful as everyone says it is.
+With researchers and individuals reevaluating their position on marijuana, it is now time to ask whether this drug really is as harmful as everyone says it is.
 Arguably the best way to do that is to compare cannabis with the most popular addictive substance in the United States – alcohol.

 Is cannabis addictive?

 The addictive properties of marijuana are still largely uncertain, with researchers trying to fully document the drug’s effects.
 Regardless, one thing everyone can agree on is that alcohol is more addictive than cannabis.

 According to the Addiction Journal, alcohol abuse is the biggest threat to human welfare of all addictive substances.
 Tobacco is also considered one of the biggest threats.

 In contrast, it has been estimated that less than 10 per cent of people who use marijuana will become addicted.
 To put that into perspective, this figure stands at around 20 per cent when compared with cocaine.

 Writing on the subject, CNN’s Chief Medical Correspondent stated in this report: "There is clear evidence that in some people, marijuana use can lead to withdrawal symptoms, including insomnia, anxiety and nausea…

 "…Even considering this, it is hard to make a case that it has a high potential for abuse.
 The physical symptoms of marijuana addiction are nothing like those of the other drugs I've mentioned.”

 Ask anyone about the effects of cannabis and they will mention the ‘munchies’.
 This stereotypical image of stoners binging on crisps and other assorted snacks is a famous one – mimicked in popular culture and referenced by millions.